angular-macgyver/MacGyver/docs/directives/menu.md

 ===
 A directive for creating a menu with multiple items

+Menu allows for custom html templating for each item.

-Since macMenu is using ngRepeat, some ngRepeat properities along with `item` are exposed on the local scope of each template instance, including:
+Since macMenu is using ngRepeat, some ngRepeat properties along with `item` are exposed on the local scope of each template instance, including:

 | Variable  | Type    | Details                                                                     |
 |-----------|---------|-----------------------------------------------------------------------------|